Privy Council (United Kingdom): Scottish Universities Committee

 The Scottish Universities Committee considers proposed amendments to the statutes of Scotland's four ancient universities.

 Universities Committee

 The Universities Committee, which last met in 1995, considers petitions against statutes made by Oxford and Cambridge universities and their colleges.

+Board of Trade

+The Committee for Trade and Foreign Plantations is responsible for foreign trade and used to manage the Crown colonies, but currently has only one member (the President of the Board of Trade).

 Other committees

 In addition to the standing committees, ad hoc committees are notionally set up to consider and report on petitions for royal charters of Incorporation and to approve changes to the bye-laws of bodies created by royal charter.